sfzinstruments/sfzinstruments.github.io/pianos/jrhodes3d.md

 The set includes 67 16-bit samples, with up to 5 velocity layers, sampling every 4th white key.
 The samples were recorded directly from the harp connector.
 Samples are encoded in lossless FLAC format to reduce disk space.

-## jRhodes3c version
+## jRhodes3d version

-This is a looped version, with stereo and stereo vibrato options.
-Samples are looped after a few seconds, to save memory and disk space.
+jRhodes3d has UNlooped full-length samples (up to 25 sec), with mono and two stereo effect options.
+In each case, it's provided with and without velocity crossfade.
+(Velocity crossfade blends velocity layers to make timbre transition more smoothly with velocity.
+However, this also causes some phase issues in low notes, so you get your choice.)

     The stereo effect is a mild pitch-shift doubling to create a stereo image, applied in mid-side effect so that it cancels out when summed to mono.
+    The stereo vibrato effect is similar to the classic Suitcase Rhodes stereo vibrato, except that the vibrato applies to each note individually rather than the whole mix.
+This makes it sound very different from the classic effect, but nonetheless it's a very interesting effect.

+The width for either of these effects is controlled via the MOD wheel.
+MOD wheel at zero is mono; at 50% gives 100% stereo, and pushed higher you get "extra stereo."